Kelly Bryant: Professional career

+Toronto Argonauts

-After going undrafted in the 2020 NFL Draft, Bryant had a tryout with the Arizona Cardinals on August 14, 2020.
+After going undrafted in the 2020 NFL draft, Bryant had a tryout with the Arizona Cardinals on August 14, 2020.
 On February 9, 2021, it was announced that Bryant had signed with the Toronto Argonauts, where his cousin, Martavis Bryant, had signed two weeks earlier.
 Bryant was released on June 18, 2021.
+Bryant re-signed with Toronto on July 22 and assigned to practice roster.
+He was cut again on August 22.

+Bismarck Bucks

-Bryant re-signed with Toronto partially through training camp on July 22.
-In the one month interim between Argonauts stints, Bryant played two games for the Bismarck Bucks of the Indoor Football League, where he completed four out of five passes for 48 yards and a touchdown, and 11 rushes for 87 yards.
+In the one month interim between Argonauts stints, Bryant played two games for the Bismarck Bucks of the Indoor Football League (IFL), where he completed four out of five passes for 48 yards and a touchdown, and 11 rushes for 87 yards.

+FCF Zappers

-On March 30, 2022, Bryant signed with the Zappers of the Fan Controlled Football league.
+On March 30, 2022, Bryant signed with the Zappers of Fan Controlled Football.
 On his debut the following day on April 1, Bryant threw for 130 yards and 2 touchdowns with no interceptions, whilst also rushing for an extra two touchdowns on 47 yards.
-He would go on to throw for 234 yards, 5 touchdowns, and 2 interceptions for the season with a 55% completion rating.
-Kelly Bryant went on to win the FCF People's Championship later that season as well as being named the game's MVP.
+Overall, he threw for 234 yards, 5 touchdowns, and 2 interceptions for the season with a 55% completion rating.
+Bryant won the FCF People's Championship later that season and was named the game's MVP.

+Arlington Renegades

+Bryant signed with the Arlington Renegades of the XFL on April 3, 2023.
+Bryant played in one regular season game, recording one rushing attempt for 24 yards, and had five more rushes for 20 yards in the Renegades two playoff wins to claim the 2023 XFL championship.
+He was not part of the roster after the 2024 UFL dispersal draft on January 15, 2024.